Characters: Sengoku Basara Oda Clan

 and is completely Ax-Crazy

 and a lust for seeing people suffer, Mitsuhide might as well be the man to surpass Nobunaga in terms of evilness.

 in Devil Kings

 , but said game demoted him into an NPC.
-The third game introduced the character Tenkai, who bears an uncanny resemblance to Mitsuhide.
+The third game introduced the character Tenkai, an alter ego of Mitsuhide.